CalebeCopello/The-Complete-JavaScript-Course-2023-From-Zero-to-Expert-/README.md

 console.log(willData.age(1994))
 console.log(willData['age'](1994))
 ```
-now the output of the console.log is going to be the current year of the system minus the argument passed within the Method.
+now the output of the` console.log` is going to be the current year of the system minus the argument passed within the Method.
 It's possible to used both ways: Dot Operation or Bracket Notation.

+## Developer’s log, Stardate 2310.24

+### Loops

+The point that I want to highlight about loops is the ****continue**** and ****break**** statements. they add an extra layer of control.
+The **continue** statement terminates the execution of the loop in the current interaction, in contrast to the **break** statement that terminates the loop itself.